 Property Mandatory?
 Value Associated Value(s) in Cluster Properties file Description DESTROY_DATA Y Yes or No none Specify No to keep existing data from previous installation.
 No does not format the NameNode.
 Specify Yes to remove all existing or previous HDP data and format the NameNode, creating an installation with a clean data slate.
 HDP_USER_PASSWORD Y password none Password defined when creating the Hadoop user.
 Note that if the password does not meet your password policy standards, the installation will fail.
 HDP_LAYOUT Y clusterproperites full_path none Absolute path to the Cluster Properties file.
 Note that relative paths are not supported and the path may not contain spaces.
 For example, c:\MSI_Install \clusterproperties.txt.
 HDP_DIR N install_dir none Absolute path to the Hadoop root directory where HDP components are installed.
 HDP N Yes or No Setting this to Yes instructs the MSI to install optional HDP components such as Flume, HBase, Knox, Falcon and Storm.
-When enabled, you must specify the components on the command line; for example: HDP="YES" KNOX="YES" KNOX_SECRET="secrifalcon="NO"
+When enabled, you must specify the components on the command line; for example: HDP="YES" KNOX="YES" KNOX_SECRET="sec

 Property Mandatory?
-Value Associated Value(s) in Cluster Properties file Description HBASE="YES" FLUME="NO" STORM="NO".
+Value Associated Value(s) in Cluster Properties file Description FALCON="NO" HBASE="YES" FLUME="NO" STORM="NO".
 Excluding the optional components from the command line causes the installation to fail.
 FLUME N Yes or No FLUME_HOSTS Includes the installation of Flume components on the hosts matching the name defined in the cluster properties file.
-HBASE N Yes or No HBASE_MASTER HBASE_REGIONSERVER Includes the installation of HBase Components on the hosts matching the name defined in the cluster properties file.
+HBASE N Yes or No HBASE_MASTER Includes the installation of HBase HBASE_REGIONSERVER Components on the hosts matching the name defined in the cluster properties file.
 KNOX N Yes or No KNOX_HOST Includes the installation of Knox gateway on the host matching the name defined in the cluster properties file.
 When yes, the KNOX_SECRET must also be specified as a parameter.
-KNOX_MASTER_SECRE TN. secret none Specified only when KNOX="YES".
+KNOX_MASTER_SECRE IN secret none Specified only when KNOX="YES".
 The master secret to protect Knox security components, such as SSL certificates.
 FALCON N Yes or No FALCON_HOSTS Includes the installation of the Falcon components on the host matching the name defined in the cluster properties file.
-STORM N Yes or No STORM_NUMBER STORM_SUPERVISORS Includes the installation of the STORW_SOTERVISORS Storm components on the host matching the name defined in the cluster properties file.
+STORM N Yes or No STORM_NUMBER STORM_SUPERVISORS Includes the installation of the Storm components on the host matching the name defined in the cluster properties file.
 RANGER N Yes or No RANGER_HOST Includes the installation of the Ranger Admin and User Sync components on the host matching the name defined in the cluster properties file.
-SPARK N Yes or No SPARK_JOB_SERVER SPARK_HIVE_METASTO Includes the installation of the BBark components on the host matching the name defined in the cluster properties file.